Fill in the gap with cavity wall insulation

 Cavity wall insulation isn’t a task you should take on yourself - it should be done by a professional.
 They’ll inject insulation into a hole in the wall from the outside, then seal the holes with cement so they won’t be noticeable.
 The insulation material will typically be either mineral wool, polystyrene beads, or polyurethane foam.

 Want a warmer and more comfortable home with cheaper energy bills?
-Start with your own bespoke Heatio Energy Saving Plan.
-Join the waitlist for Heatio now to learn more about how implementing cavity wall insulation in your home can cut down on your costs.
+Start with your Heatio Home Energy Score today.